-We want the spreadsheet to automatically add 5% discount in the DISCOUNT ALLOWED column.
+The first macro will add 5% discount in the DISCOUNT ALLOWED column.

-NOTE: MACRO names cannot have spaces or mathematical symbols such as %.
+NOTE: MACRO names cannot have spaces or contain mathematical symbols such as %, , etc.

 NOTE: The formula looks to see if there is an entry in the cell to the left of the DISCOUNT ALLOWED column.
 If there is, 5% is entered, otherwise a blank space is inserted.